thriveweb/deking-new/content/services/single-service2.md

     podsTitle: Flyover or Raised Patio Roof
   - podDescription: >-
       Timber patios are a way of life in Queensland.
-You may remember the famous GANGgajang song, Sounds Of Then, that captured the essence of life on a patio so perfectly.
+You may remember the famous GANGgajang song, "Sounds Of Then", that captured the essence of life on a patio so perfectly.
 As the song goes, ‘Out on the patio we sit / and the humidity we breathe / we’d watch the lightning crack over canefields / laugh and think, this is Australia’.
 It’s practically in our blood—no wonder we love patios so much!

       But timber patios provide much more than just a great view.
 They’re also the perfect way to extend your living area, create that outdoor entertainment space you’ve always wanted, or compliment a pool.
-So if you’re looking for a timber patio to refresh, revive, and revolutionise your current living space, get in touch with us at DeKing Decks.
-We can design and build the perfect patio deck for you!
+So if you’re looking for a timber patio to refresh, revive, and revolutionise your current living space, get in touch with us at DeKing.
+We can design and build the perfect patio for you!
     podImage: /images/uploads/img_8629.jpg
     podLink: ''
     podsTitle: Replacing old Patios